Code of Ethics

-The New Brunswick Kinesiology Association/Association de Kinésiologie du Nouveau-Brunswick accepts responsibility for delineating the ethical behavior expected of kinesiologists and has developed and approved this Code of Ethics as a guide for kinesiologists.
+The New Brunswick Kinesiology Association/Association de Kinésiologie du Nouveau-Brunswick accepts responsibility for delineating the ethical behavior expected of kinesiologists in New Brunswick and has developed and approved this Code of Ethics as a guide.

 The Code has been prepared by kinesiologists for kinesiologists.
 It is based on the fundamental principles of kinesiology, especially compassion, beneficence, non-malfeasance, and respect for persons.
 It interprets these principles with respect to the responsibilities of kinesiologists to individual clients, their family, colleagues, other healthcare professionals, and society.